 Mortal Kombat has been notoriously hard to adapt to film.
-In the ’90s, we got a brilliant B-Movie whose faults included the wild casting of Christopher Lambert as Raiden.
+In the ’90s, we got a brilliant B-movie; its faults included the wild casting of Christopher Lambert as Raiden.
 A few years ago, we got far closer to what fans wanted with Machinima’s limited web series.
-And in 2019, it was announced that James Wan would be producing a Mortal Kombat movie, leaving us to wonder if this could be the one that gets it right.
-And for the first time we’ve gotten a look at what to expect.
-And spoiler averse readers beware as there are some surprises in store!
+In 2019, it was announced that James Wan would be producing a Mortal Kombat movie, leaving us to wonder if this could be the one that gets it right.
+And for the first time we got look at what to expect.
+Spoiler averse readers beware: some surprises are in store!

-Here’s everything we know so far about the promising project:
+Here’s everything else we know so far about the promising project:

-Directed by Simon McQuoid.
-Mortal Kombat will be a new adaptation of the popular fighting game.
+Directed by Simon McQuoid, Mortal Kombat will be a new adaptation of the popular fighting game.
 Greg Russo and Dave Callaham wrote the screenplay with the story by Russo and Oren Uziel.
-The martial arts-savvy cast means that it will likely be a serious action film, and the R rating means that we’ll undoubtedly get some of the game’s famous gore.
-And now thanks to an EW feature we’ve got a clearer idea of what Mortal Kombat is actually about.
+The martial arts-savvy cast means that it will likely be a serious action film.
+And the R rating means that we’ll undoubtedly get some of the game’s famous gore.
+And now thanks to an Entertainment Weekly feature we’ve got a clearer idea of what Mortal Kombat is actually about.

 Lewis Tan is Cole Young

-According to reports, action star Joe Taslim will be playing Sub-Zero, one of the core characters from the Mortal Kombat franchise.
+Action star Joe Taslim plays Sub-Zero, one of the core characters from the Mortal Kombat franchise.
 It’s an extremely exciting bit of casting as Taslim is a talented martial artist known for brilliant and brutal films like The Raid: Redemption and The Night Comes for Us.
-Seeing as the Mortal Kombat movie is coming from Warner Bros’ famed horror studio New Line, it probably shouldn’t come as a surprise that the project will be leaning into the more violent aspects of the controversial game.
-The R-rating and promise of a “blood universe,” seems to promise that’s the case.

 In another exciting bit of casting, Westworld, Lost, and Message from Space star Hiroyuki Sanada will be taking on the role of Mortal Kombat‘s other most recognizable character: Scorpion.
 The connection between Scorpion and Sub-Zero runs deep and will likely play a key part of the narrative in the new film.
 Sanada was most recently seen being horribly wasted in Avengers: Endgame and it seems that Mortal Kombat will rectify that by giving him a meaty action role to luxuriate in.

-Ludi Lin Is Liu Kang and Max Huang in Kung Lao
+Ludi Lin is Liu Kang and Max Huang is Kung Lao

 You probably know him best from the underrated 2017 Power Rangers flick, but Ludi Lin was most recently seen in Aquaman and the Black Mirror episode “Striking Vipers.”
 This is a massive moment for Lin as Liu Kang is the main character in pretty much every Mortal Kombat game.
-The iconic Robin Shau played Kang in the ’90s movies based on the game.
-Liu is the closest thing to a good guy in the world of Mortal Kombat and is the arch-enemy of the nefarious magical sorcerer Shang Tsung.
+Liu is the closest thing to a good guy in the world of Mortal Kombat.
+He’s the arch-enemy of the nefarious magical sorcerer Shang Tsung.

 Max Huang is a stuntman and actor who regularly works alongside Jackie Chan.
 This is a powerhouse team up for two of Mortal Kombat‘s most important figures.
 Kung Lao is a former Shaolin monk whose ancestor was a great warrior.
 Lao though would rather not take part in the brutal fight to the death.
 But while he’s a pacifist at heart he’s also a stunning fighter.